Rare Books and Special Collections

 Challenges & the Impact of Your Support

-Though it’s hard to believe now, the release of the first Harry Potter books happened without much fanfare.
+Though it’s hard to believe now, the release of the first Harry Potter book happened without much fanfare.
 Only 500 hardcover copies of the UK first edition of Harry Potter and the Philosopher’s Stone were printed, and 300 of those went straight into libraries throughout the world.
 At this point, many of the 300 library copies have been removed from those library collections due to wear and tear, or other reasons.
-That means that only around 200 copies of the first edition, first printing of Philosopher’s Stone have ever been available on the market.
-RBSC at UBC Library recently identified a copy that is up for sale and is hoping to get your support in purchasing this rare item.
+That means that only around 200 copies of the first edition, first printing of Philosopher’s Stone have ever been available on the market, and fewer and fewer become available each year as they are acquired by special collections libraries around the world.
+A copy will be up for auction on July 20, 2017, and we are hoping for your support in purchasing this rare children’s literary treasure.
 If RBSC is successful, this book would be the jewel in the crown of our growing Harry Potter collection.

 If we are unable to raise sufficient funds to purchase the book, your donation will support future rare books purchases by RBSC.